Coalitions and Partnerships

 Coalitions

-The Coalition to Ban the Crates proudly supports legislation (A5236/S3401) to ban the cruel confinement of mother pigs in gestation crates and newborn calves in veal crates.
+The Coalition to Ban the Crates proudly supports a NJ state bill to ban the cruel confinement of mother pigs in gestation crates and calves in veal crates.

 Animal cruelty has no place in a civilized society, but sadly it is still legal in New Jersey to confine a mother pig and veal calf in a crate so small they are unable to stand up, turn around, and take more than one step forward or backward.